Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Designing Sasha

-\emph{How do I use these devices and sensors to meet the goal?} After the model has selected the relevant devices and/or sensors, we prompt it to produce an action plan.
-The planning prompt includes the user command, the filtered devices (and, for persistent goals, the filtered sensors).
+After the model has selected the relevant devices, we prompt it to produce an action plan.
+The planning prompt includes the user command, the filtered devices (and, for persistent goals, the sensors).
 In the case of immediate goals, we guide the model to produce an action plan that is simply a modified version of the filtered subset of the home template, with settings assigned to devices.
 For persistent goals, we guide the model to produce an action plan in the form of an automation routine, defined as a (trigger, action) pair.
 The trigger is a sensor or set of sensors and corresponding values that will trigger the routine, while the action is the filtered subset of devices in the home template with settings assigned.
 This step outputs an action plan, in JSON.